bob6664569/blockfolio-api-client/README.md

 ##### Synopsis

 Get the last announcements from the new Signal API.
-Announcements that you receive depends on the coins you own on your portfolio.

 ##### Returns